Usage¶

 If you want a lighter import path for event or episode constructs only, avoid importing modifier modules unless you need them.

-Current Episode-Linkage Patterns¶
+Episode-Linkage Patterns¶

-The codebase currently uses three main episode-linkage strategies:
+The codebase uses three main episode-linkage strategies:

 - explicit